-Summer Updates
+District Updates

-Hello Santa Ana College Community!
-I hope you are all enjoying a restful Summer and preparing for our first Fall in Remote Instruction.
+Hello Planning and Organizational Effectiveness Committee!
+I hope you have all enjoyed a restful Summer and are preparing for our first fall in remote instruction.
+These are certainly strange times.

-As our Summer moves along, I wanted to share a few items to keep you connected to our Guided Pathways work.
+As our summer comes to a close, I wanted to share a few items to keep you connected to our Santa Ana College Guided Pathways work.

 - 1. Links to our Spring GP Workshops & Webinars have been posted here. - a.
-Success Team Webinar: Learn from our Pilot Success Team members about setting goals, assigning roles, and student-centered collaboration improving success. - Guided Pathways Updates: Find out what Santa Ana College has achieved during their guided pathways work this past year. - c.
-Success Team Orientation, part 1: Hear about the roles on our Success Teams, their responsibilities, and some of the work that is being done to form our complete teams for the 20-21 AY.
-If you missed this orientation event, but are on a Success Team, please watch this webinar. - 2.
+Success Team Webinar: Learn from our Pilot Success Team members about setting goals, assigning roles, and student-centered collaboration improving success. - b.
+Guided Pathways Updates: Find out what Santa Ana College has achieved during their guided pathways work this past year. - c.
+Success Team Orientation, part 1: Hear about the roles on our Success Teams, their responsibilities, and some of the work that is being done to form our complete teams for the 20-21 AY. - 2.
 We are super proud to support our state colleagues through two state-wide webinars: - a.
-Rapid Webinar: Noncredit to Credit Guided Pathways - i.
-Find out more and download materials at the Vision Resource Center, brought to you by the CCCCO.
+Rapid Webinar: Noncredit to Credit Guided Pathways - Find out more and download materials at the Vision Resource Center, brought to you by the CCCCO. - b.

-- b.
 Problem Solving: Moving Guided Pathways Online - Find out more about this series through Career Ladders Project, download materials and read more here.